 The legend of the horsemen of the apocalypse goes back to the first century AD.
 It is a gripping image, which has transcended cultures.
 The best-known of the horsemen is Death, riding an ashen-coloured horse.
 This is the only one given a name in the original.
 One horseman, riding a black horse, brings famine, making grain unaffordable but leaving luxuries (oil and wine) unaffected.
 One horseman rides a fiery red horse and brings war.
 The remaining horseman, on a white horse, has lost it meaning over time.
 Originally, it represented conquest.
-If that seems surprising, it refers to an ancient Jewish image where the final victory comes about through the apocalypse.
 In the early 20th century, the white-horse man was renamed: it became Pestilence, based on the fact that in the original, the horsemen brought death by ‘sword, famine, and pestilence’.

 Ever since the origin of the legend, there have been times when it seemed one or more of the four horsemen were about.
 There have been wars.
 Famine could strike at any time; it needed only one bad harvest.
 And epidemics, of diseases not known now, would come and go; descriptions of the symptoms sound strangely unfamiliar to us.